leo26dandy/laravel-qa/README.md

 ## About Laravel

-This an Question & Answer Application that built with Laravel version 6.
+This an Question & Answer Application that built with Laravel version 6 (Stackoverflow clone).